In the UK, nearly a quarter of women aged 16–49 are regular pill users – it’s a popular form of contraception.

-Most women are very happy being on the pill, both in terms of contraception and having regulated light periods.
+Most women are very happy being on the pill, both in terms of contraception and having regulated light periods or none at all.
 Some women experience side effects.
 It is not always possible to predict who this may be (and therefore some women will go on to change their pill).

-Some COCs contain a fixed ratio of oestrogen to progesterone (monophasic) and some vary during the cycle.
-There are different ratios of oestrogen to progesterone in various pills as well as different forms of oestrogen and progesterone.
+Some COCs contain a fixed ratio of oestrogen to progestogen (monophasic) and some vary during the cycle.
+There are different ratios of oestrogen to progestogen in various pills as well as different forms of oestrogen and progestogen.
 These effect the side effect profile of each pill; some ratios are more likely to cause certain effects.
 The effects and (if experienced – most don’t!) side effects are predictable from the contents of the pill.

-Some forms of progesterone are more likely to cause oilier skin and spots (so wouldn’t be used in someone with acne).
+Some forms of progestogen are more likely to cause oilier skin and spots (so wouldn’t be used in someone with acne).

-Newer forms of progesterone have a greater risk than others of causing deep vein thrombosis (DVT), clots on the legs.
+Newer forms of progestogen have a greater risk than others of causing deep vein thrombosis (DVT), clots on the legs.

 There is less evidence regarding effect of the pill on mood.
 Lifestyle and other factors need to be explored if mood disturbances occur.
-Changing the progesterone component to a newer form may help.
+Changing the progestogen component to a newer form may help.

 Weight gain cannot be attributed to the pill.
 Exploring lifestyle and other factors is worthwhile, changing the pill is not.
 Other methods of contraception may be considered.

-Some women may have a preference regarding pill brand; through previous own experience or friend’s recommendation.
+Some women may have a preference regarding pill brand; through previous own experience or friends’ recommendations.

-Back to the original question, if none of these factors are present, as a starting point I prescribe a simple, inexpensive, monophasic pill, with a progesterone of the lower DVT risk.
+Back to the original question, if none of these factors are present, as a starting point I prescribe a simple, inexpensive, monophasic pill, with a progestogen of the lower DVT risk.

 Contraceptive pill types